 Not Your Villain by C.B.
 Lee

-Another trans superhero, and a bunch of other characters are also queer; this book is brimming with wholesome representation.
+Another YA trans superhero, and a bunch of other characters are also queer; this book is brimming with wholesome representation.
 Second in a series, but the other books focus on other (cis) characters.

 The Bone Palace by Amanda Downum